-You may bring a member of your family, a friend, your neighbour, an adviser or a representative along with you, either to help you say what you want or to speak for you or simply give you support.
-You cannot bring someone from the School you are appealing for.
+You may bring a member of your family, a friend, or partner along with you, either to help you say what you want or to speak for you or simply give you support.
+You cannot bring someone from a School.